stonefl/stonefl.github.io/_posts/2020-03-16-setup-kubeflow-cluster-in-shared-vpc-on-google-cloud-platform.md

 cd ${KF_DIR}
 curl -L -o ${CONFIG_FILE} https://raw.githubusercontent.com/kubeflow/manifests/v1.0-branch/kfdef/kfctl_gcp_iap.v1.0.0.yaml
 ```
 * **CONFIG_FILE** should be the name you would like to use for your local config file; e.g. “kfdef.yaml”

-- Edit the KFDef spec in the yaml file.
-The following snippet shows you how to set values in the configuration file using yq:
+Step 2: Edit the **KFDef** spec in the yaml file.
+The following commands shows you how to set values in the configuration file using yq:
 ```
 yq w -i ${CONFIG_FILE} 'spec.plugins[0].spec.project' ${PROJECT}
 yq w -i ${CONFIG_FILE} 'spec.plugins[0].spec.zone' ${ZONE}
 yq w -i ${CONFIG_FILE} 'metadata.name' ${KF_NAME}
 ```

-- Run the kfctl build command to generate kustomize and GCP Deployment manager configuration files for your deployment:
+Step 3: Run the `kfctl build` command to generate kustomize and GCP deployment manager configuration files for your deployment:

 ```
 cd ${KF_DIR}